awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 Required: Yes

 **\[\-2fa </path/to/authdata>\]**
 Specifies enabling 2FA for this CO user\.
 To get the data necessary for setting up 2FA, include a path to a location in the file system with a file name after the `-2fa` parameter\.
-For more information about working with 2FA, see [Managing 2FA](manage-2fa.md)\.
+For more information about working with 2FA, see [Using CMU to manage 2FA](manage-2fa.md)\.
 Required: No

 ## Related topics<a name="changePswd-seealso"></a>